 2. Think about who you want to spend time with, talk to or write to

-You could make a list of people you want to contact.
+You might want to make a list of people you’d like to get in contact with.
 Some men just want to spend time with their close family and friends in their final months and weeks.
-But there may be people you want to call or write to, perhaps people who you haven't spoken to for a while.
-Some men find this helps to clear their thoughts.
+Others may want to call or write to, perhaps people you haven’t spoken to for a while.
+Reconnecting with others can bring comfort and help clear your thoughts.

 3. Make a list of your medicines and doses